Mandaris-LLC/react-native-navigation-full-circle/README.md

 ## Why Rebuild react-native-navigation?

 ### A New & Improved Core Architecture
 react-native-navigation has a few issues which are unsolvable in its current architecture.
 These issues stem from the same problem: you cannot specify on which screen you wish to make an action.
 Whenever you want to push a screen, show a modal or any other action, the action defaults to originate from your current screen.
-In most cases this is fine, but becoms problematic in specific edge cases.
+In most cases this is fine, but becomes problematic in specific edge cases.
 For example: <br>
 * What if you want to update your navbar icons and the user pops the screen?
 Your icons might update on the wrong screen.
 * What if you want to push a screen as a result of a redux action?